mdeweerd/LogToCheckStyle/README.md

 Note: this script is very young and "quick and dirty".
 Patterns can be added to "PATTERNS" to match more messages.

+To allow multiline patterns, the python module 'regex' is required.

 ## Examples

 Assumes that logToCs.py is available as .github/logToCs.py.